Science in School aims to promote inspiring science teaching across Europe. For this reason, we publish articles online in several European languages.

 To ensure consistency, we use a range of standard terms in all our English original articles.
 To maintain this consistency in other languages, particularly between translations performed by different translators into the same language, it is important that you use our list of standard terms in all appropriate parts of your translation.

-You can download the list of standard terms in PDF or Excel format (please keep checking back that you are working with the latest version as these files are frequently being updated).
+You can download the list of standard terms in PDF (please keep checking back that you are working with the latest version as these files are frequently being updated).
 Note that you will have to zoom in on the PDF file after downloading it to be able to read it properly.

 We rely on your help to keep our translations accurate.
 You will notice that we are still missing translated standard terms for a number of languages.
 If this is the case for your language, or if you disagree with any of the suggested standard terms in the list, we are looking forward to your input (please contact us at email@example.com).